clokep/relapse/docs/usage/administration/admin_faq.md

 error (typically along the lines of "Invalid signature").
 They might see something like the following in their logs:

-    2019-09-11 19:32:04,271 - synapse.federation.transport.server - 288 - WARNING - GET-11752 - authenticate_request failed: 401: Invalid signature for server <server> with key ed25519:a_EqML: Unable to verify signature for <server>
+    2019-09-11 19:32:04,271 - relapse.federation.transport.server - 288 - WARNING - GET-11752 - authenticate_request failed: 401: Invalid signature for server <server> with key ed25519:a_EqML: Unable to verify signature for <server>

 This is normally caused by a misconfiguration in your reverse-proxy.
 See [the reverse proxy docs](../../reverse_proxy.md) and double-check that your settings are correct.

 Help!!
-Synapse is slow and eats all my RAM/CPU!
+Relapse is slow and eats all my RAM/CPU!
 ---

-First, ensure you are running the latest version of Synapse, using Python 3 with a [PostgreSQL database](../../postgres.md).
+First, ensure you are running the latest version of Relapse, using Python 3 with a [PostgreSQL database](../../postgres.md).

-Synapse's architecture is quite RAM hungry currently - we deliberately cache a lot of recent room data and metadata in RAM in order to speed up common requests.
-We'll improve this in the future, but for now the easiest way to either reduce the RAM usage (at the risk of slowing things down) is to set the almost-undocumented ``SYNAPSE_CACHE_FACTOR`` environment variable.
+Relapse's architecture is quite RAM hungry currently - we deliberately cache a lot of recent room data and metadata in RAM in order to speed up common requests.
+We'll improve this in the future, but for now the easiest way to either reduce the RAM usage (at the risk of slowing things down) is to set the almost-undocumented ``RELAPSE_CACHE_FACTOR`` environment variable.
 The default is 0.5, which can be decreased to reduce RAM usage in memory constrained environments, or increased if performance starts to degrade.